neel2571/QPyTorch/README.md

-# Qtorch+: Extending Qpytorch for Posit format and more
+# Qtorch+: Extending Qpytorch for Posit format and beyond (table lookup, real number sets)
 #### Author: minhhn2910@github, himeshi@github
 ---
 ## Install: You can either use pip or install in developer mode for editing